 There’s no point building trust in a relationship with your business to then lose it through lack of care.
 Follow up not just with customers who’ve had a bad experience, but customers who frequently don’t reach out.
-Send automated, personalized messages to customers as part of your marketing communications to help them feel connected to your brand.
+Send automated, personalised messages to customers as part of your marketing communications to help them feel connected to your brand.

 Spread the word

 Once you’ve started to instill trust in your business, it’s time to get your customers to spread the word on how they feel about your brand.
 They’ll help to do your marketing for you – and new customers will trust them to be honest.